Skip to main content

 Share with Your Team

-Send the URL via email, Slack, or your preferred communication method
+Send the share link via email, Slack, or your preferred communication method.
+If you enabled API token requirements, also share the API token securely.

 Monitor Usage (Optional)